MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/container-registry-create-vscode-1.md

 * Select the task **Azure Container Registry: Create Registry...**

 Alternatively, in the Docker extension **REGISTRIES** section, right-click your subscription and select **Create Registry**.
-This stars the same create task.
+This starts the same create registry task.